nattadasu/ryuuRyuusei/TERMS_OF_SERVICE.md

-We are committed to protecting the privacy of your personal data and complying with applicable data protection laws, including the European Union's General Data Protection Regulation ("GDPR") and the California Consumer Privacy Act ("CCPA").
+We are committed to protecting the privacy of your personal data and complying with applicable data protection laws, including the European Union's General Data Protection Regulation ("GDPR"), the California Consumer Privacy Act ("CCPA"), and Indonesian Personal Data Protection Law ("UU PDP").
 Any personal data you provide to us will be processed in accordance with our Privacy Policy, which is available on a separate document named ["PRIVACY.md" in our GitHub repository][pp].
 By accessing or using Ryuuzaki Ryuusei, you acknowledge that you have read and understood our Privacy Policy, and you consent to the collection, processing, and use of your personal data in accordance with its terms.
 If you do not agree to the terms of our Privacy Policy, you should not access or use Ryuuzaki Ryuusei.

 We collect, process, and use your personal data solely for the purpose of providing you with the services of Ryuuzaki Ryuusei.
 We do not use your personal